chesterbr/2048-2600/README.md

 (may or may not be done, I'm thinking about having a life again)

 - Sounds
-- Game Over: detect when no move is possible, do something (bad if single player, signal winner if two-player)
 - Detect the 2048 tile and do something special (most likely in single player only)

 [1]: https://github.com/gabrielecirulli/2048